mpanighetti/dnd5e-mote/ch-1-welcome-to-mote/timekeeping.md

 As the name suggests, this system tracks the dregs and seasons for the purpose of farming and harvesting crops.
 Seed and Douse mark the start of the spring season when the earliest crops are planted, Harsh and Blight are the hot summer months when planting slows, Thresh and Still are the autumn period when many crops are harvested, and Kiln and Fray bridge the coldest winter days when harvests are used to sustain families when plant growth ceases.

 Although a harvest year marks its months in dregs, the requirement to align with a season for agrarian accuracy means it must necessarily ignore random lunar days when measuring the year overall.
-When date precision is required for scheduling crop production, the most typical approach is to add extra days to a dreg where a particularly lengthy lunar day occurs, forcing the advent of each season to their fixed dates (1 Seed for spring, 1 Harsh for summer, 1 Thresh for autumn, and 1 Kiln for winter) and ignoring the actual progress Dreg has made in its newly extended orbit.
+When date precision is required for scheduling crop production, the most typical approach is to force the advent of each season to its fixed date (1 Seed for spring, 1 Harsh for summer, 1 Thresh for autumn, and 1 Kiln for winter) and ignore the extra lengths of time added to a given dreg.

 ##### Harvest Dregs
 | Number | Name   |